Wizkid: 2012–2014: E.M.E tour, Ayo and other recordings

-Wizkid toured London in 2012 and performed at the HMV Apollo on 4 June 2012.
+Wizkid toured London in 2012 and performed at the Hammersmith Apollo on 4 June 2012.
 He worked with Banky W., Skales, Shaydee and Niyola to record E.M.E's compilation album Empire Mates State of Mind (2012).
 Following the album's release, E.M.E acts toured the United States.
 The tour kicked off in July and ended in September 2012.
 EME acts performed in several cities, including Houston, Dallas, Toronto, Vancouver, New York City, Providence, Calgary, Atlanta, Washington, D.C., and Chicago.
 On 12 November 2012, Wizkid performed at the BBC Radio 1Xtra Live 02 Academy in Brixton alongside Trey Songz, Tulisa, Kendrick Lamar and Angel.

 Between 2012 and 2014, Wizkid recorded his second studio album Ayo.
 It features guest appearances from Femi Kuti, Banky W., Seyi Shay, Phyno, Tyga, Akon and Wale.
 The album's production was handled by Sarz, Shizzi, Uhuru, Del B, Dokta Frabz, Maleek Berry, Legendury Beatz and Spellz.
 It was initially titled Chosen.
 According to MTV Base, the album suffered from a pushed-back release date.
 It was reported earlier that the album would feature Don Jazzy, Efya and Olamide.
 On 6 September 2014, Wizkid revealed the album's cover art and track listing.
 Prior to announcing plans for a second studio album, Wizkid had plans to release a mixtape in April 2013.
 In an interview with Ok!Nigeria TV at Disturbing Headquarters in London, he said the mixtape would be released in April.
 He also said it would feature Wale and Tinie Tempah.
 Wizkid later announced that he would be releasing his second studio album on 12 June 2013.
 In an interview with HipTV, Banky W revealed the album's title and commented on the album's delay.
 He also gave an estimated time frame for the album's release.